codeceptjs/CodeceptJS/docs/ai.md

 }
 ```

-and run tests in AI mode with `OPENAI_API_KEY` provided:
+If you tests in AI mode and test fails, a request to AI provider will be sent

 ```
-OPENAI_API_KEY=sk-******** npx codeceptjs run
+npx codeceptjs run --ai
 ```

 ![](/img/heal.png)

+When execution finishes, you will receive information on token usage and code suggestions proposed by AI.
+By evaluating this information you will be able to check how effective AI can be for your case.

 ### Arbitrary GPT Prompts

 What if you want to take ChatGPT on the journey of test automation and ask it questions while browsing pages?

-This is possible with the new `OpenAI` helper.
+This is possible with the new `AI` helper.
 Enable it in your config and it will automatically attach to Playwright, WebDriver, or another web helper you use.
 It includes the following methods:

 * `askGptOnPage` - sends GPT prompt attaching the HTML of the page.
 Large pages will be split into chunks, according to `chunkSize` config.
 You will receive responses for all chunks.
 * `askGptOnPageFragment` - sends GPT prompt attaching the HTML of the specific element.
 This method is recommended over `askGptOnPage` as you can reduce the amount of data to be processed.